Earthquake Bird: 7 Similar Movies You Must See

 4. Fatal Attraction (1987)

-Thanks to the success of this 1987 thriller, the term, “Fatal Attraction” has become synonymous with love turning to dangerous obsession.
-The movie was a massive box-office hit with a collection of $320.1 million that made it the highest grossing movie of the year.
-Plus, it went to receive six Academy Award nominations including ones for Best Picture and Best Actress.
+Thanks to the success of this 1987 thriller, the term “Fatal Attraction” has become synonymous with love turning to dangerous obsession.
+The movie was a massive box-office hit with a collection of $320.1 million, making it the highest-grossing movie of the year.
+Plus, it went on to receive six Academy Award nominations, including ones for Best Picture and Best Actress.

 3. Mulholland Drive (2001)

 ‘Mulholland Drive’ is a 2001 psychological thriller that is touted as filmmaker David Lynch’s finest work.
-The movie is about Rita, a woman who suffers from amnesia due to a car accident and an aspiring actress staying in her aunt’s home as the two unite to gain more information about Rita’s accident.
-More than the plot, the movie is renowned for Lynch’s unconventional narrative style which many call surreal, and some, “ultraweird.”
+The movie is about Rita, a woman who suffers from amnesia due to a car accident, and an aspiring actress staying in her aunt’s home.
+The two unite to gain more information about Rita’s accident.
+More than the plot, the movie is renowned for Lynch’s unconventional narrative style, which many call surreal and some “ultra weird.”
 It oscillates between reality and meta-reality on multiple occasions, making it difficult for viewers to tell the two segments apart.

 A juxtaposition of clichés and surrealism, the best way to watch this movie, as several critics have pointed out, is by suspending disbelief and any expectations that may arise out of standard narrative techniques.
 David Lynch was nominated for Best Director for this movie while Naomi Watts’ acting performance was critically acclaimed.